joelouthan/Theologicus/src/doctrine-christ-saves/06-the-power-of-god.md

 ## The Devotion

-This is the power of God in salvation--the gospel of Jesus Christ.
+This is the power of God in salvation: the gospel of Jesus Christ.
 He has called us to eternal life.
 But how can this be since we are sinners--dead in our trespasses and sins.
 (Ephesians 2:1) How can dead men look upon the risen Christ and be saved into eternal life?
 (John 3:14-15) How can the dead look into their dead, sinful hearts and twisted minds and choose to follow the Christ?

->John 11:32–37 As soon as Mary came to where Jesus was and saw him, she fell at his feet and told him, “Lord, if you had been here, my brother wouldn’t have died!”
+>John 11:32–37 As soon as Mary came to where Jesus was and saw him, she fell at his feet and told him, "Lord, if you had been here, my brother wouldn't have died!"
 When Jesus saw her crying, and the Jews who had come with her crying, he was deeply moved in his spirit and troubled.
-“Where have you put him?” he asked.
-“Lord,” they told him, “come and see.”
+"Where have you put him?" he asked.
+"Lord," they told him, "come and see."
 Jesus wept.
-So the Jews said, “See how he loved him!”
-But some of them said, “Couldn’t he who opened the blind man’s eyes also have kept this man from dying?”*
+So the Jews said, "See how he loved him!"
+But some of them said, "Couldn't he who opened the blind man's eyes also have kept this man from dying?"*

-This is our Christ putting on the fullest display of what happens to dead sinners when they are dead in their trespasses and sins and cannot make themselves alive again.
+Our Christ putting on the most whole display of what happens to dead sinners when they are dead in their trespasses and sins and cannot make themselves alive again.
 They cannot tilt their dead heads and look up with their dead eyes and see the risen Christ.
 No!
 They cannot stir up within themselves with their dead hearts and wicked desires, turn and follow Jesus.

+We cannot, in our very best efforts, unalive ourselves.

 He has stepped from the infinite into the finite, heaven into earth, from glory into humility--condescending to our level, taking on flesh.
 He has come to give us his Spirit and the Father's heart.
 He has come to renew our minds, open our eyes, turn on our ears, awaken our mouths, and give us life!